 GMPLS signaling, [RFC3473], supports unidirectional, and co-routed bidirectional point-to-point LSPs.
 MPLS-TP also requires support for associated bidirectional point-to-point LSPs.
 Such support will require an extension or a formal definition of how the LSP endpoints supporting an associated bidirectional service will coordinate the two LSPs used to provide such a service.
-Per requirement 11, transit nodes that support an associated bidirectional service should be aware of the association of the LSPs used to support the service.
+Per requirement 11, transit nodes that support an associated bidirectional service should be aware of the association of the LSPs used to support the service when both LSPs are supported on that transit node.
 There are several existing protocol mechanisms on which to base such support, including, but not limited to:

 - o GMPLS calls, [RFC4974].

 - o The ASSOCIATION object, [RFC4872].

-- o The LSP_TUNNEL_INTERFACE_ID object, [HIERARCHY-BIS].
+- o The LSP TUNNEL INTERFACE ID object, [HIERARCHY-BIS].